 The consumption, and especially the non-consumption, of macronutrients will be decisive for losing fat.

-Calories over here.
+Calories for here.

-Calories over there.
+Calories for there.

 Your body burns calories daily, and what happens is: